 Conversations on the value of play in early childhood and early grades education have recently resurfaced, along with growing concern over the negative impacts of the Covid-19 pandemic on all areas of child development.
-In two independent, but related workshops for highly experienced, currently practicing Waldorf early childhood educators and grades 1 -3 teachers – this workshop presented in-person, the other online – we will re-examine and begin recommitting to the essential role of play in education, helping to inspire you to create therapeutic environments that foster healthy play for children from early childhood up to third grade.
+In two independent, but related, workshops (one presented in-person, the other online) for highly experienced, currently practicing Waldorf early childhood educators and grades 1-3 teachers, we will re-examine and begin recommitting to the essential role of play in education, helping to inspire you to create therapeutic environments that foster healthy play for children from early childhood up to third grade.

 According to the World Health Organization “To grow up healthy, children need to sit less and play more.”
 As teachers of young children we are the guardians and defenders of their right to play.
 Through this practical and hands-on in-person experience we will explore the relationship between play, healthy brain development, and the sequential social and cognitive capabilities that form the foundation for higher cognitive functions while connecting teacher observations to learning assessments, developmental milestones, and curriculum development.
 We will also examine: